erpas/rgis/rivergis/help/ras1d_geometry.rst

 .. figure:: img/ras1d_create_tables.png
    :align: center

 Newly created tables are automatically loaded into current QGIS project.
+QGIS always adds new layers above the active layer selected in the layers panel tree.

-Users have an option to add all tables into QGIS project using ``Database`` -> ``Load River Database Tables Into QGIS`` or |loadtables| tool.
-RiverGIS finds all geometry data tables in the current schema and adds them into QGIS project.
+``Database`` -> ``Load River Database Tables Into QGIS`` or |loadtables| tool loads all river database tables that are not loaded already into QGIS project.

   .. |loadtables| image:: img_ico/loadRdbTablesIntoQgis.png